 1. Almanac of psychological tests. - M.: “KSP”, 1995. - 400 p.

 2. Amyaga N.V.
-Methods for measuring the personal representation of a person in communication // Journal of a practical psychologist - No. 1, 1998.
+Methods for measuring a person’s personal representation in communication // Journal of Practical Psychologist - No. 1, 1998.

 4. Burlachuk L.F., Morozov S.M.
 Dictionary-reference book on psychodiagnostics. - St. Petersburg: Peter, 1999. - 519 p.